16 Anisotropic Extension of the Exchange Factor Transformation

 Analytical Framework: Maintains the analytical structure of the exchange factor transformation, avoiding iterative Monte Carlo methods.

-Preserved Properties: Non-negativity and energy conservation are guaranteed (see chapter Chapter 19 for proofs).
+Preserved Properties: Non-negativity (\mathbf{K} \geq 0) and physical bounds (\mathbf{K} \leq \mathbf{F}) are guaranteed by proper choice of the scaling coefficient c (see Chapter Chapter 19 for proofs).

 16.7 Physical Applications